mattermost/docs/source/integrations/jira.rst

 4 - Next, copy the webhook URL above the **Save** button, which is used to configure the integration in your JIRA project.

 .. note::
-   Before pasting the webhook URL into JIRA, make sure to replace ``teamname`` and ``channelname`` with the Mattermost team URL and channel URL you want the JIRA events to post to.
+   Before pasting the webhook URL into JIRA, make sure to replace ``teamurl`` and ``channelurl`` with the Mattermost team URL and channel URL you want the JIRA events to post to.
 The values should be in lower case.

    For instance, if the team URL is ``contributors`` and channel URL is ``town-square``, then the final webhook URL on the above screenshot would be